ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.62.5 [niutilities] Added the option to include only available files for the parameter check within createList command.
 * 0.62.4 [niutilities] Extended Qu|Nex functionality so it supports multiple B0 FieldMap images and Philips field maps.
 Added the use_sequence_info parameter that specifies which information is extracted from JSON sidecars during dcm2niix conversion.
 * 0.62.3 [connector] Robust parsing of the hcp_filename parameter in RunTurnkey.
 * 0.62.2 [connector, niutilities] Consistent naming of all DWI related commands, documentation polish to for consistencty purposes across the whole suite.